Call or Text Request Availability

 Causation Analysis — Pain Management

 Evidence-based analysis of whether a diagnosed pain condition is causally related to the subject incident.
 Records review, written opinion, and supplemental declarations for deposition and trial.
+Plaintiff and defense.

 Request Availability